 Eligibility

-- Are single/dual active duty or Guard/Reserve on active duty, or
+- Single/dual active duty or Guard/Reserve on active duty OR

-- Are active duty or Guard/Reserve on active duty with a spouse
+- Active duty or Guard/Reserve on active duty with a spouse who

-- working full-time or enrolled full-time in a postsecondary educational institution, or
+- is enrolled full time in a postsecondary educational institution, OR

-- working part-time while enrolled part-time in a postsecondary educational institution.
+- works part time while enrolled part time in a postsecondary educational institution.

 The pilot program has limited spaces available and is provided in the following regions: